Rangiriri NZ Wars army memorial

 Murray’s follow-up report was dated 12 December 1887.
 While the fencing and cleaning had been completed, the wooden slabs had not yet been replaced.
 Again, Murray strongly recommended the erection of a stone monument.

-Gorst’s enquiry was prompted by a letter that appeared in the St James Gazette on 11 September.
-The correspondent, ‘Hora’ (possibly a transliteration of Gorst, who had been George Grey’s emissary in Waikato prior to the 1863 invasion), had visited Rangiriri and found the soldiers’ graves ‘shamefully neglected’ due to New Zealand’s ‘stinginess’.
+Worst’s enquiry was prompted by a letter that appeared in the St James Gazette on 11 September.
+The correspondent, ‘Hora’, had visited Rangiriri and found the soldiers’ graves ‘shamefully neglected’ due to New Zealand’s ‘stinginess’.
 ‘It ought’, wrote Hora, ‘surely to be the duty of a prosperous colony … to perpetuate the memory of men who lost their lives in its service and for its direct benefit’.

 Hora’s comments were echoed by the Broad Arrow.
-This long-standing London-based publication for the armed forces bristled at the ‘meanness and ingratitude of the New Zealand Government and people’.
+This long-standing, London-based publication for the armed services bristled at the ‘meanness and ingratitude of the New Zealand Government and people’.

 In response to this criticism, the New Zealand government asked the Police Commissioner, Colonel Arthur Hume, to investigate the state of Rangiriri.
 On 8 December 1893, Hume reported that the cemetery was overgrown, the wooden slabs were flat and decaying, and the unpainted wooden fence was beginning to rot.
 He recommended clearing the ground and painting the fence, work which was completed in July the following year.